NucleoidMC/leukocyte/README.md

  - `crafting` controls whether players can craft items
  - `fall_damage` controls whether players should receive fall damage
  - `hunger` controls whether players will become hungry
+ - `activate_death_protection` controls whether entities should activate death protection items such as totems of undying to avoid dying
  - `throw_items` controls whether players can throw items from their inventory
  - `pickup_items` controls whether items can be picked up by players or other entities
  - `unstable_tnt` controls tnt automatically igniting when placed